-Fifty years after that first connection, the internet has become famous for connecting and informing the world—and for growing monopoly fears, privacy violations, and the spread of toxic speech, disinformation, and perhaps impeachment-worthy conspiracy theories.
-Don’t think of these problems as merely digital, says Sam Gill, a vice president at the John S. and James L. Knight Foundation: They amount to a modern-day public health crisis and demand the kind of effort undertaken in previous eras to counter disease, filth, and social and economic ills.
+Fifty years after that first connection, the internet has become famous for connecting and informing the world—and for monopoly fears, privacy violations, and the amplified spread of toxic speech that suppresses voters, radicalizes right-wing extremists, and powers genocide.
+These aren’t just digital problems, says Sam Gill, a vice president at the John S. and James L. Knight Foundation: They amount to a modern-day public health crisis, and demand the kind of society-wide effort undertaken in previous eras to counter disease, filth, and social and economic ills.

 “At the turn of the 19th and 20th centuries, you not only had a new class of problems as the country densified and urbanized; you had problems that we didn’t quite know how to study and talk about,” he says.
 “And I think we feel the same way about the current moment—that there’s a new class of problems and they defy a lot of the traditional boundaries of research.”

 Hence the Knight Foundation—typically known for its funding of local journalism, communities, and the arts—said last week it was putting more than $3.5 million into projects aimed at advancing an emerging field of study around internet governance, examining ways to limit the fakery, hate, and distrust that are spreading on social networks.
 The initiative is meant to add to public understanding—and generate basic, often difficult-to-obtain data—that can inform an ongoing barrage of critique of the tech industry, from state lawsuits to federal investigations, from California’s privacy law to candidates’ calls for breaking up the companies.